Kang, Gonzalez win starting jobs in Pirates’ infield

 NATIONALS (SS) 6, METS 5

-Spencer Kieboom homered, had two hits and three RBIs for the Nationals, and his brother, Carter Kieboom, also had two hits.
+Spencer Kieboom homered and had two hits and three RBIs for the Nationals, and his brother, Carter Kieboom, also had two hits.
 Joe Ross allowed two hits in three innings.

 Jeurys Familia struck out two during a perfect first inning, and Kyle Dowdy followed with three scoreless innings.
 Michael Conforto hit a two-run homer.
-Aces Jacob deGrom and Noah Syndergaard squared off in an intrasquad game and combined to strike out 24 batters.
-New York used them on the backfields instead of against Washington to avoid giving the NL East rivals any extra looks.
+Mets aces Jacob deGrom and Noah Syndergaard squared off in an intrasquad game and combined to strike out 24 batters.
+New York used them on the back fields instead of against Washington to avoid giving the NL East rivals any extra looks.

 GIANTS 5, WHITE SOX 2